Gordon Hayward, Celtics hold off Timberwolves 127-117 - WHIZ News

+MINNEAPOLIS (AP) — Boston’s defense looked, well, like it was still on vacation for much of the game.

+The Celtics still had plenty of firepower on the other end, staying strong out of the All-Star break.

-MINNEAPOLIS (AP) — Gordon Hayward scored 29 points, Daniel Theis had career highs with 25 points and 16 rebounds and the Boston Celtics stayed strong out of the All-Star break, holding off the Minnesota Timberwolves 127-117 on Friday night.
+Gordon Hayward scored 29 points, Daniel Theis had career highs with 25 points and 16 rebounds and the Celtics fended off the Minnesota Timberwolves 127-117 on Friday night.

-Malik Beasley scored 27 points, D’Angelo Russell had 18 points and a season-high 13 assists, and Juancho Hernangomez added a season-high 17 points for the Timberwolves.
-They have lost 16 of 17 games.
-Playing without center Karl-Anthony Towns, whose broken wrist will keep him out at least another two weeks, the Wolves fell to 6-30 since Dec.
-1.
+“The strength of our team is just the amount of guys that can go off at any point in time, especially when you’re making the right plays and getting easy looks,” Hayward said.
+“We’re too talented.
+We just need to continue to do that.”

+Jalen Brown scored 25 points and Jayson Tatum had 28 points and 11 rebounds as fellow All-Star Kemba Walker sat out because of a minor knee injury.
+The four players at 25 or more points marked just the second such occurrence in Celtics history.
+Tom Heinsohn, Bill Russell, Bob Cousy and Bill Sharman did it on Jan.
+20, 1960.

+“At the end, everybody knows I don’t care about the scoring.
+I care about the defensive part.
+We’ve still got to get better on defense.
+We gave up a lot of stuff,” Theis said.

+Hayward had 15 points in the third quarter for the Celtics, who ran their lead up to 68-55 before the Wolves again motored back.
+Beasley took a no-look backward bounce pass from Russell on a fast break for a layup that cut the lead to 72-67.
+Reid’s 3-pointer then brought the Wolves within two.

-Rookie point guard Jordan McLaughlin, who’s been on a two-way contract, made all three of his 3-point attempts for Minnesota, the last one that cut the lead to 100-98.
+Rookie point guard Jordan McLaughlin, who’s on a two-way contract for Minnesota, made all three of his 3-point attempts, the last one that cut the lead to 100-98.
 The crowd was alive as the Wolves twice came within one point after that, only to fail to take back the lead they hadn’t had since midway through the first quarter.

 After Theis muscled inside for a layup and Russell missed from deep, Tatum swished a 3-pointer to give the Celtics a 119-11 edge with 3:55 to go.